 Ransomware targeting the food and agriculture sector is unfortunately on the rise, enough so that the FBI recently released a Private Industry Notification to alert at-risk parties to the potential dangers.
-In this blog we’ll look at the response of the bureau and discuss its advice on what people in the sector can do to protect themselves.
+In this blog, we’ll look at the response of the bureau and discuss agriculture cybersecurity advice on what people in the sector can do to protect themselves.

 The FBI began its notification by listing the dire ramifications of ransomware attacks:

 - Negative effects on the supply chain

 Cyber attacks in the food industry can be targeted at anyone in the agriculture sector, including restaurants, large producers, and tiny farms alike.
 No one is immune from network vulnerabilities that can be used to steal data or render networks unusable.
 Whether the attacked party chooses to pay or not, these businesses suffer major losses trying to deal with the aftermath.

 The FBI states that the infrastructure in this industry is becoming more of a safe bet for cybercriminals, in part because the sector has adopted more smart technologies that open doors into the network.

 Criminals think that larger businesses have the resources to pay the demands without a second thought, and smaller businesses often lack the necessary updates that are needed to fend off cybercriminals.
 For instance, a farm services company in Iowa, NEW Cooperative Inc, recently took its systems offline to contain a security threat.
 A notorious criminal group known for ransomware attacks took credit for it.

 The FBI detailed several specific examples of ransomware targeting food and agriculture:

 - A bakery lost access to their services, apps, and files, which halted production and caused a shutdown for about a week.

 - The network of a global meat processing company was compromised, resulting in the shutdown of some US plants and potential data loss.
 This ultimately caused a shortage in the meat supply and drove up wholesale prices by 25%.